Your Mental Health Is Our Top Priority.

 Our couples counseling begins with a thoughtful discussion and assessment of current relationship issues.
 From there, we work with you to better understand and recognize any negative patterns of interaction that create strain in your relationship.
 Such insights set the stage for further discussion and more positive interactions as you find ways to re-connect and discover fresh fixes to old issues.
-Our Denver therapists use a structured approach to couples counseling known as Emotionally Focused Therapy for Couples or simply "EFT”.
+We use a personalized approach to couples counseling that addresses the particular concerns and issues of our couples.

 You can find out more about our couples counseling services here.

 When mental health issues are seriously affecting everyday life and impacting social, academic, or work performance, undergoing a mental health assessment can be an effective way to gain insight and learn about treatment recommendations.
 Mental health evaluations are used to gather important information about an individual’s psychological and cognitive functioning.
 When you have a mental health evaluation, you meet with a psychologist who performs the assessment and provides a detailed feedback session and written report.
 The results of mental health evaluations can lead to new insights into behavioral, cognitive, and emotional functioning and can be helpful in deciding on treatment options.